hund030/basic-bot-docker/Teams bot deployment on container service.md

             deploymentName: Create-resources-for-bot
         bicepCliVersion: v0.9.1
     ```

-1. If you don't have an Azure account and cannot create Azure Bot Service, you can create a bot registration in dev.botframework.com as an alternative.
-Add the botFramework/create action in the provision stage in `teamsapp.yml` to leverage Teams Toolkit to create a bot registration with the correct messaging endpoint.
+1. It is recommended to use Azure Bot Service for channeling.
+If you don't have an Azure account and cannot create Azure Bot Service, you can create a bot registration as an alternative.
+Add the `botFramework/create` action in the provision stage in `teamsapp.yml` to leverage Teams Toolkit to create a bot registration with the correct messaging endpoint.
     ```yaml
-    # Create or update the bot registration on dev.botframework.com
     - uses: botFramework/create
         with:
         botId: ${{BOT_ID}}